codlark/cls-docs/docs/Tutorial.md

 Data is represented as comma separated values, CSV for short.

-The first row acts as the names of briks used to reach the data.
+The first row acts as the names of macros used to reach the data.
 The column `repeat` is a special column that causes that row to generate that many cards, so there'll be 2 werewolf cards, 1 seer card, and 4 villager cards.

 Data can be represented two ways, the first as the `data` section shown above or as a property of the `layout` section as described [here](../Special-Sections/#the-layout-section).
 Unlike the other sections, data is not indented.

-## The Briks Section
+## The Macros Section

-Briks are the namesake of brikWork, and how values are pulled from the data.
-They can also modulate data, and select values conditionally.
-The `briks` special section lets us make our own briks, like this color brik.
+Macros are how values are pulled from the data.
+They can also modify data, and select values conditionally.
+The `macros` special section lets us make our own macros, like this color macro.

-    briks {
+    macros {
         dark-red = #a32b1d
     }

-Notice that briks are defined with an equal sign.
-You can also make briks that take arguments, which is described in more detail [here](../Special-Sections/#the-briks-section).
+Notice that macros are defined with an equal sign.
+You can also make macros that take arguments, which is described in more detail [here](../Special-Sections/#the-macros-section).

-Colors in brikWork use the standard hex color format, either #RRGGBB or #AARRGGBB if you want transparency.
+Colors in CLS use the standard hex color format, either #RRGGBB or #AARRGGBB if you want transparency.
 There a hand full of common color names available, such as `black`, `white`, and `transparent`; but outside of these three making your own colors will generally look better.

 Now onto putting things on the cards.